ken-oneill/ken-oneill/README.md

 The following links have been provided to learn more about:

-- <a href="https://www.socialsecurity.gov.scot/">Social Security Scotland</a>
+- <a href="https://www.mygov.scot/scottish-child-payment">About the Scottish Child Payment benefit</a>
 - <a href="https://www.socialsecurity.gov.scot/browse/statistics">Social Security Scotland's official statistics work</a>
 - <a href="https://www.socialsecurity.gov.scot/latest-publications">Latest statistics published by Social Security Scotland</a>
-- <a href="https://www.mygov.scot/scottish-child-payment">About the Scottish Child Payment benefit</a>
-- <a href="https://uksa.statisticsauthority.gov.uk/about-the-authority/uk-statistical-system/types-of-official-statistics/">Types of official statistics</a>
-- <a href="https://analysisfunction.civilservice.gov.uk/policy-store/national-statisticians-guidance-management-information-and-official-statistics/">What is 'management information'?</a>

 All producers of official statistics including Social Security Scotland are expected to commit to the <a href="https://code.statisticsauthority.gov.uk/">code of practice for statistics</a>.
 For any queries in related to official statistics produced by Social Security Scotland, please get in touch with <a href="mailto:MI@socialsecurity.gov.scot">Social Security Scotland's statistics mailbox</a>, and we will get back to you as soon as possible.
 Any queries will not be discussed and monitored here.